unil-lettres/training/README.md

 `docker exec -it train-app php artisan dusk tests/Browser/MyTest.php --env=testing`

 To view the integration tests running in the browser, go to [http://training.lan:4444](http://training.lan:4444), click on Sessions, you should see a line corresponding to the running tests and a camera icon next to it, click on it to open a VNC viewer.

+# Deployment with Docker

+Copy and rename the environment file.

+``cp docker/example.env docker/.env``

+You should replace the values since the default ones are not ready for production.

+Please also make sure to copy & rename the **docker-compose.override.yml.prod** file to **docker-compose.override.yml**.

+`cp docker-compose.override.yml.prod docker-compose.override.yml`

+You can replace the values if needed, but the default ones should work for production.

+Build & run all the containers for this project:

+`docker-compose up -d`

+Use a reverse proxy configuration to map the url to port `8686`.

 # Error tracker